String Diagram Rewrite Theory II: Rewriting with Symmetric Monoidal Structure: A Sound and Complete Interpretation for String Diagram Rewriting

-This has the pleasant property of restoring uniqueness of pushout complements, even though we consider some rules which are not left-linear (namely, those with an identity morphism on the left-hand side of the syntactic rule).
+The notion of boundary complement has the pleasant property of restoring uniqueness of pushout complements, even though we consider some rules which are not left-linear (namely, those with an identity morphism on the left-hand side of the syntactic rule).

-\begin{proposition} Boundary complements in $\Hyp{\Sigma}$ are unique, when they exist. \end{proposition} \begin{proof} Since $\Hyp{\Sigma}$ is a presheaf category, a pushout of hypergraphs consists of pushouts on the underlying sets of nodes and hyperedges and an appropriate choice of source and target maps.
-Hence the underlying sets of $L^\perp$ must give pushout complements in $\F$
+\begin{proposition} When boundary complements in $\Hyp{\Sigma}$ exist, they are unique. \end{proposition} \begin{proof} Since $\Hyp{\Sigma}$ is a presheaf category, a pushout of hypergraphs consists of pushouts on the underlying sets of nodes and hyperedges and an appropriate choice of source and target maps.
+Hence the underlying sets of $L^\perp$ must give pushout complements in the category $\F$ of finite sets

 where $G_{\star}$ and $G_{k,l}$ are the nodes and the $(k,l)$-hyperedges of $G$, and similarly for $L$ and $L^\perp$.
 Since $i + j$ is discrete, $G_{k,l}$ is a disjoint union, so $L^\perp_{k,l}$ must be $G_{k,l} \backslash L_{k,l}$.
 Since these are diagrams in $\F$, and $c,f$ are mono, we can rewrite the left pushout square as